mo-hassann/nextjs-quran-app/README.md

 ## Overview

-A quran application built using <a href="https://github.com/vercel/next.js">NextJs</a> as Fullstack Framework build on top of <a href="https://github.com/facebook/react">ReactJs</a> and <a href="https://github.com/honojs/hono">Hono</a> in the backend.
+A web quran application built using <a href="https://github.com/vercel/next.js">NextJs</a> as Fullstack Framework build on top of <a href="https://github.com/facebook/react">ReactJs</a> and <a href="https://github.com/honojs/hono">Hono</a> in the backend.
+In this app you can view the Quran in different languages, including English and more.You can also listen to the Quran with up to eight different readers.
+A bookmark option is also available for easy navigation to specific aya, but it requires logging in.
+Additionally, you can search for chapters and verses by keyword and view the Quran's translation.
+The app also offers a statistics section where you can track your reading time and set daily reading goals.

 ### Features